 CHARLES MOREY is the author of twelve plays.
 THE GRANITE STATE recently received its inaugural production at the Peterborough Players.
 FIGARO (freely adapted from Beaumarchais) was commissioned and produced by New York City's Pearl Theatre Company and played Off-Broadway in the fall of 2012 to critical acclaim including a New York Times "Critic's Pick".
 In addition, he has written: LAUGHING STOCK which has received over 100 prodcutions wotld-wide to date, THE YELLOW LEAF, DUMAS' CAMILLE, THE LADIES MAN (freely adapted from Feydeau) and stage adaptations of the 19th century classic novels: THE COUNT OF MONTE CRISTO, A TALE OF TWO CITIES, THE HUNCHBACK OF NOTRE DAME, DRACULA and THE THREE MUSKETEERS.
 His plays have had numerous productions at professional theatres across the country including: Denver Center Theatre Company, Pioneer Theatre Company, Alabama Shakespeare Festival, Indiana Repertory Theatre, Geva Theatre Center, Milwaukee Repertory Theatre, Asolo Theatre Company, Repertory Theatre of St. Louis, Meadow Brook Theatre, Shakespeare and Company, PCPA Theaterfest, Peterborough Players, Connecticut Repertory Theatre, Elm Shakespeare Company, Arvada Center, Creede Repertory Theatre, Artists' Ensemble, Actors' Summit Theatre, Sierra Repertory Theatre, Shadowland Theatre, Theatre in the Square, Centenary Stage Company and Cortland Repertory Theatre in addition to hundreds of US and international amateur productions as far afield as Australia, New Zealand, Israel, Singapore, Austria and The Netherlands.
+LAUGHING STOCK has been translated into Russian and has been running in Moscow since April 2013 in the repertory of Arcadia Theatre and in Pervouralsk in the repertory of the Variant Drama Theatre.
 DRACULA was produced as a radio play by LA Theatre Works and is replayed regularly by stations around the country each October.
 LA Theatreworks will tour their "Live Radio Play" version of DRACULA nation-wide in 2015-2016.
-LAUGHING STOCK has been translated into Russian and has been running in Moscow since April 2013.
 FIGARO will be produced by A Noise Within in Pasadena, CA March-May, 2015.
-His latest play, THE GRANITE STATE will premiere at the Peterborough Players in July 2014.